godyracks/Doctor_Appointment_App_KivyMD/README.md

 # Laikipia University Doctor App (Kivy)

 Welcome to the Laikipia University Doctor App (Kivy) repository!
 This app is designed to facilitate easy appointment booking for patients with doctors.
+It is a project in progress that will enable -upon completion- students to book hospital appointments in the school hospital
 ## Features

 - **User-friendly Interface**: The app offers a simple and intuitive interface for seamless navigation and appointment booking.